Our Most Brilliant Idea

 Indeed, these technological failings of gold formed the attack surface repeatedly exploited by central banks.
 Fortunately for citizens of the 21st century, free trade — which has been exponentially enhanced by the internet and digital technologies — has generated an even more brilliant idea that promises a permanent ending to the thieving schemes of central banks.

 Money is the ultimate token of trade, and trade is mankind’s meta-idea.
 Whatever wins as money on the free market is a brilliantly formulated, civilizing idea.
-Capitalism is the socioeconomic system which optimizes for the expansion of trade’s scope by respecting free market principles, foremost of which is individual sovereignty.
+Capitalism is the socioeconomic system that optimizes for the expansion of trade’s scope by respecting free market principles, foremost of which is individual sovereignty.
 Bitcoin — an honest money offering its holders inviolable private property rights and perfected rule of law — is the capstone innovation of capitalism.
 It is as if all trade throughout history led us to the emergence of this idea: an unstoppable, incorruptible, and highly accessible money.
-Like ideas, Bitcoin exhibits non-corporeality, virality, and antifragility — it can be moved at the speed of light and stored in the mind.
-By virtue of its resistance to theft and rootedness in the thermodynamics of work, Bitcoin portals us into a world of untold liberty, elevated morality, and enhanced productivity.
-Bitcoin gives us the freedom to trade without central bank interference, store our wealth in a place resistant to seizure, and embrace truth in a world drowning in deception.

 Considered in combination, these ideas make Bitcoin mankind’s most brilliant idea yet — a salvific foundation on which we can build a future civilization characterized by more ingenuity, morality, and prosperity.